 Gilding can be done on a range of different materials, which allows for a highly creative approach in art projects or in the restoration of ancient buildings, like the façade of a monument facing the Galeries de la Reine.

+She took her first steps in the world of art in 2011, during the preparatory year for the fine arts college entrance exams.
 In 2012, she was admitted to the École nationale supérieure des arts visuels de La Cambre in Brussels, in the art conservation-restoration department.
 From the second year onwards, she specialised in the conservation-restoration of books.
 She went on to complete more specialised training in this field, including a book binding course.
 In 2014 she obtained her Bachelor’s degree and she started her Master’s course.

 In the two last years of her studies, she continued to refine her skills and completed a placement at the Sorbonne University in Paris, in the books and graphic documents conservation-restoration workshop.
 A placement in Luxor in the framework of an archaeology mission gave her the opportunity to broaden her field of expertise by treating papyri dating back to the 18th Egyptian dynasty.